Learn What Gold Vermeil Jewelry Is & Why You Need It in Your Collection.

 So, in jewelry, which requires a certain amount of durability, alloys are often used.
 An alloy is a metal that is combined with gold to increase durability.

 Like all gold jewelry, vermeil follows suit.
-If you are looking for the most durable kind of jewelry, you'll look for 24 karat gold plating on the piece, but even 10 karat vermeil is better quality than other gold plated alternatives.
+If you are looking for the most durable kind of plated jewelry, you'll look for 18k gold or 24 karat gold plating on the piece.

 Thickness is also important.
 The thicker the plating, the longer it will last.